 UO OUT informs, engages, and connects the UO LGBTQIA community.
 We strive to include all resources we are aware of that relate to sexual orientation and gender identity along with referrals to other social justice and ally building resources.

 The McNair Scholars Program (TRiO) prepares qualified juniors and seniors for graduate study leading to PhD degrees.
+Students must be from low-income and first-generation college student (neither parent has a bachelor’s degree) or be from a group under-represented in graduate education.
 McNair Scholars receive comprehensive support to earn undergraduate degrees, complete research projects in their fields of study, and apply to graduate schools.
 The program’s limited size provides a close-knit community while helping students gain a broad understanding of research and university culture.

 MAPS is a club for pre-medical students, which is open to all UO students but is traditionally tailored for minority students.
 MAPS has been at the University of Oregon since 2011.
 At general meetings we as a club present members with opportunities to get involved in the local community with volunteer opportunities in local organizations like HIV Alliance, Sacred Heart, and Habitat for Humanity among others.
 MAPS brings in speakers nearly every meeting, whether they are recent graduates, Representatives for Medical Schools, Pre-Health Advisors, or MCAT Test Prep Representatives.